rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 The majority of readers (61.5%) have not yet contributed to the newsletter and 26.9% contributed 2-5 times.
 Only 3.8% contributed exactly once, while the rest (7.7%) are heavy contributors, helping us out more than five times.

-While it might seem weird that more people contriubted 2-5 times than exactly once, keep in mind that the former is the sum of people who contributed twice, thrice, four times, and five times.
+While it might seem weird that more people contributed 2-5 times than exactly once, keep in mind that the former is the sum of people who contributed twice, thrice, four times, and five times.
 The reason we binned these together is that we are interested in the following categories:
 - Pure readers